mauricio-b-mossi/Notes/CSharp/Basics.md

 number of elements declared within the `{}`.

 > Creating an array always preinitialises the elements with default values.
 If the element
-> is a reference type, it is initialized to zero, if it is a value type, it is initialized to
+> is a reference type, it is initialized to null, if it is a value type, it is initialized to
 > the bitwise zeroing of memory.

 You can access elements relative to the end of an array using `Index`.
 To declare an index,